git-ftp/git-ftp/man/git-ftp.1.md

 # SYNOPSIS

-git-ftp [actions] [options] [url]...
+*git-ftp* \<action\> [\<options\>] [\<url\>]

 # DESCRIPTION

-Git-ftp is a FTP client using Git to determine which local files to upload or which files should be deleted on the remote host.
+Git-ftp is a FTP client using [Git] to determine which local files to upload or which files to delete on the remote host.

 It saves the deployed state by uploading the SHA1 hash in the .git-ftp.log file.
-There is no need for [Git] to be installed on the remote host.
+There is no need for Git to be installed on the remote host.

-Even if you play with different branches, git-ftp knows which files are different and only handles those files.
-No ordinary FTP client can do this and it saves time and bandwidth.
+Even if you play with different branches, git-ftp knows which files are different and handles only those files.
+That saves time and bandwidth.

-Another advantage is Git-ftp only handles files which are tracked with [Git].

 # ACTIONS

 `init`
+:	Uploads all git-tracked non-ignored files to the remote server and
+	creates the .git-ftp.log file containing the SHA1 of the latest commit.

+`catchup`
-:	Initializes the first upload to remote host.
+:	Creates or updates the .git-ftp.log file on the remote host.
+	It assumes that you uploaded all other files already.
+	You might have done that with another program.

 `push`
-:	Uploads files which have changed since last upload.
+:	Uploads files that have changed and
+	deletes files that have been deleted since the last upload.

-`catchup`
-:	Uploads the .git-ftp.log file only.
-We have already uploaded the files to remote host with a different program and want to remember its state by uploading the .git-ftp.log file.
+`download`
+:	Downloads changes from the remote host into your working tree.
+	This feature needs lftp to be installed and does not use any power of Git.

+`pull`
+:	Downloads changes from the remote host into a separate commit
+	and merges that into your current branch.
+	This feature needs lftp to be installed.

 `show`
 :	Downloads last uploaded SHA1 from log and hooks \`git show\`.